The ATLAS Fast TracKer system

 On the \ac{LAMB}, the \acp{SS} are distributed to the \ac{AM} chips.
 A chain of 1-to-4 fan-out buffers in cascade allows each \ac{AM} chip to get a copy of the \acp{SS}.
 All of the selected roads are sent to the Xilinx Artix-7 FPGA handling the output, called Road.
 This FPGA collects all the roads belonging to the same event before sending them to the \ac{AUX} for the 8-layer fits described in the previous section.
 A dedicated Spartan-6 FPGA, named Control, controls the dataflow on the board and synchronizes the Hit FPGA and Road FPGA.

 A fourth Spartan-6 FPGA, named VME, handles the communication on the VME bus and takes care of the board configuration and monitoring.

-An \ac{AMB} is able to load $\sim 8 \cdot 10^6$ independent patterns and to perform pattern comparisons at a rate of $\sim 12$~petabytes/s, with a peak power consumption below 250~W. The entire \ac{FTK} system contains 128 \ac{AMB}, and it includes more than one billion (1\,098\,907\,648) track patterns.
+An \ac{AMB} is able to load $\sim 8 \cdot 10^6$ independent patterns and to perform pattern comparisons at a rate of $\sim 12$~petabytes/s, with a peak power consumption below 250~W (100~W of which is from the AMB).
+The entire \ac{FTK} system contains 128 \ac{AMB}, and it includes more than one billion (1\,098\,907\,648) track patterns.
 A collection of patterns is referred to as a pattern bank.